-Becca Stiles-Nogosek is the Development Events & Volunteer Manager for the Minnesota Children’s Museum Rochester.
+Becca Stiles-Nogosek is Director of Resource Development at Boys and Girls Club of Rochester, MN.
+She previously served as the Development Events & Volunteer Manager for the Minnesota Children’s Museum Rochester.
 Previous to her work at the children’s museum, Becca was the event coordinator at the Rochester Area Chamber of Commerce, a facilitator with the Diversity Council and worked at The Rochester Civic Theatre.
 Becca was also a Special Education Paraprofessional with the Rochester Public Schools for several years.
-As a former employee of ABC, Becca is honored to serve a great organization and its participants in a different way.
+As a former employee of ABC, Becca is honored to serve a great organization and its individuals in a different way.

 Becca has a great passion for the Rochester community and serving and advocating for all its community members.

-Jeff is a neuropsychologist on staff at Mayo Clinic in Rochester, Minnesota, where he has worked since 1988.
+Jeff is a former neuropsychologist at Mayo Clinic in Rochester, Minnesota, where he worked since 1988 up until his retirement in 2018.
 Before coming to Rochester, he worked at the Clinical Science Center at the University of Wisconsin in Madison.
 Since the mid 1970’s, Jeff’s career has focused on working with people who have disabilities.
 He has had a particular interest in working with people who have acquired brain disorders, including traumatic brain injury.
 Jeff has served on the board of a number of nonprofit organizations, and just completed six-year terms on the boards of Minnesota Brain Injury Alliance and Minnesota Stroke Association.

 Jeff and his wife Terry have been married for 40 years.
 They are the proud parents of six children, and have been blessed with 11 grandchildren (so far).